Some journeys can only be travelled alone.

 Bell tower of Virgin Mary Church in the village of Megalochori.
 The oldest village if I remember the guide well enough.

-Dining and swimming in the Black Beach
+Dining and swimming in the Black Beachimg_2662

-…and the Red Beach
+…and the Red Beachimg_2643

 This is how the grapes are planted in the island, it thrives through the volcanic soil.
 How does grapes (tomatoes and capers) survive and taste good in spite of the scarcity of water and harsh weather? “the island is simply blessed by the gods” is all our tour guide could say.